mitmadness/chuck/README.md

 <summary>This endpoint will create a conversion request.
 It will immediately push on the conversions queue, so the job will start as soon as possible (conversions are ran sequentially).</summary>

 #### Request

+:closed_lock_with_key: This endpoint requires authentication using an API key.
+You can generate one either via the CLI, or via the web interface.
+Pass the API key like this: `Authorization: Bearer YOUR_API_KEY`.

 Note: `compilerOptions` is an object of options to pass to AssetBundleCompiler ([abcompiler's reference](https://github.com/mitmadness/AssetBundleCompiler#link-simple-fluent-api)).